lidat/knowledge-center/pages/knowledgedocs/Messaging Operations/MCS/Meaningful Connection Score.md

 ---

-### Measure the quality of your brand’s connection with every consumer over time
+### The Need to Measure Quality

+At LivePerson we understand the need to measure the quality of your brand’s connection with every consumer over time.
+We wanted to develop a tool to enable brands to easily do this and move away from cluttered surveys.
 The result is the development of the **Meaningful Connection Score (MCS)** - an automatic, unbiased method to measure the relationship between consumers and brands.
 The MCS evaluates and measures the overall customer relationship and lifetime value, solving a major issue inherent in other customer satisfaction measurements.

 ![image alt text](img/mcs1.png)